-Some Events are recurrently organized over time.
-The "template" for such events is called an Event Series.
-Examples include the Olympics, which is organized every 4 years, the Bolzano Christmas Market, which is organized every year, and the Food Truck Weekend, which is organized sporadically in Trento.
+Each Event Plan may of instantiate a special type of Event Plan Category called Event Series.
+An Event Series is a kind of "template" for recurrent Event Plans that are referred to as its editions.
+Examples include the Olympics, which is organized every 4 years, and the Bolzano Christmas Market, which is organized every year, and the Food Truck Weekend, which is organized sporadically in Trento.